 High like a bird the tower keeps watch over the vast dike and waterscape and observes what cannot be seen from surface level: the long lines of the entrance of the Nieuwe Waterweg, the very reason why the radar is placed here.
 The tower responds to these lines by its fascinating twist, specifically designed for this location.
 The three-dimensional curves of the skin contribute significantly to the stiffness and stability of the tower.

-Steel is the perfect material to build this tower: every curve and bend can be made of simple steel plates in a precise and economic way.
-The tower will be very light with minimal wall thickness.
-The structure will be made of weather proof steel, which if designed and detailed correctly, this material does not need any maintenance.
+Steel is the perfect material to build this tower: every curve and bend has been made of simple steel plates in a precise and economic way.
+The tower is very light with minimal wall thickness.
+The structure is made of weather proof steel, which if designed and detailed correctly, this material does not need any maintenance.
 Toxic materials are avoided altogether, the entire structure is recyclable.

-The tower will be built in a very short time: the steel plates can be shaped, welded together and transported to the building site in a few months.
-Parts of the interior of the tower, like installations, lift, stairs, technical room and emergency power supply, will be prefabricated and where possible pre assembled in the tower segments.
+The tower has been built in a very short time: the steel plates are shaped, welded together and transported to the building site in a few months.
+Parts of the interior of the tower, like installations, lift, stairs, technical room and emergency power supply, are prefabricated and where possible pre assembled in the tower segments.